tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ### Quick sort

-Implementing QuickSort is much easier in Haskell than in imperative langauges.
+Implementing QuickSort is much easier in Haskell than in imperative languages.

 ```haskell
 quicksort :: (Ord a) => [a] -> [a]